claire-casta/data-analytics-power-bi-report567/README.md

 The report will present a high-level business summary tailored for C-suite executives, and also give insights into their highest value customers segmented by sales region, provide a detailed analysis of top-performing products categorised by type against their sales targets, and a visually appealing map visual that spotlights the performance metrics of their retail outlets across different territories.

 ## Project Description
-A description of the project: what it does, the aim of the project, and what you learned.

-This project ....
-ADD MORE DETAILS TO THIS BIT

-The exploratory data analysis has several steps built into the project:
+The exploratory data analysis required a number of steps to be performed to produce the Power BI report as briefed above.

 1. Import and transform the data from various sources into PowerBI

    This involved importing data from Azure SQL database, Azure blob storage, and cloud hosted .csv and .zip files, ensuring appropriate data transformations are done inside Power Query prior to importation into the PowerBI datamodel.
 Tranformations included column splitting, merging, removal and addition, as well as removal of duplicate data, removal of rows with missing data, combining multiple tables into one, and renaming columns for consistency and clarity and to align with Power Bi naming conventions.